-As the Director of Operations and Corporate Security Officer for IEM, Brad Tiffee oversees IEM’s corporate information technology, contracting, compliance, legal, governmental affairs, logistics, and security business functions.
-Mr. Tiffee identifies and resolves issues related to corporate policy, processes, and procedures and is responsible for IEM’s corporate infrastructure, policies, security, negotiations, risk management, and coordination with legal counsel.
-He establishes and maintains organizational standards for operations to ensure that IEM provides service excellence to both internal and external customers and stakeholders.
-His wide range of experience also includes program and project management; emergency planning; continuity planning; catastrophic disaster planning and response; exercise coordination and evaluation; quantitative emergency management; process development and improvement; and statistics.
+Brad Tiffee serves as IEM’s Chief Administrative Offer, overseeing human resources, training, development, benefits, compensation, talent acquisition, information technology, cybersecurity, contracting, compliance, legal, governmental affairs, logistics, facilities, security, health, safety, and technical communications functions.
+He identifies and resolves issues related to corporate policy, processes, and procedures and is responsible for IEM’s corporate infrastructure, policies, security, and risk management.
+He establishes and maintains organizational standards for business operations to ensure IEM provides service excellence to clients and stakeholders.

 Mr. Tiffee served as Business Management Office Director for IEM’s program management support to the Restore Louisiana Homeowner Assistance Program, a $1.3 billion disaster recovery program disbursing Federal funds to disaster-affected homeowners.
-In this role, he oversaw facility operations, contracting, human resources, information systems and infrastructure, and disadvantaged business utilization.
+In this role, he oversaw facility operations, contracting, human resources, information systems, infrastructure, and disadvantaged business utilization.

-Mr. Tiffee led a series of exercises and workshops to develop a response and recovery plan for a catastrophic hurricane affecting Louisiana.
+Mr. Tiffee led a series of exercises and workshops to develop a response and recovery plan for a hurricane affecting Louisiana.
 He supervised an IEM team that performed consequence analyses, developed scenarios, facilitated workshop sessions, and documented workshop activity.
-Following Hurricane Katrina, he supported disaster response efforts at the Louisiana State Emergency Operations Center and managed IEM’s development of a response and recovery timeline as well as a comprehensive consequence comparison between Hurricane Katrina and Hurricane Pam, the scenario used to develop the Southeast Louisiana Catastrophic Hurricane Plan.
+Following Hurricane Katrina, he supported disaster response efforts at the Louisiana State Emergency Operations Center.
+He managed IEM’s development of a response and recovery timeline and a comprehensive consequence comparison between Hurricane Katrina and Hurricane Pam(the scenario used to develop the Southeast Louisiana Catastrophic Hurricane Plan).

-Mr. Tiffee is a certified Project Management Professional, a certified Industrial Security Professional, a Six Sigma Green Belt, and a Notary Public.
+Mr. Tiffee is a certified Project Management Professional, Industrial Security Professional, Six Sigma Green Belt, Senior Professional in Human Resources, SHRM Senior Certified Professional, and Notary Public.
 He has been an invited speaker at several conferences, including the National Hurricane Conference, the Military Operations Research Society Symposium, the International Symposium on Agroterrorism, the Louisiana Emergency Preparedness Association Workshop, and the Annual Society for Risk Analysis Meeting.
-Tiffee received his Bachelors and Masters degrees from Louisiana State University.
+He received bachelor’s and master’s degrees from Louisiana State University.